 Acceptance of exhibit space makes it obligatory on the part of the exhibitor and any employee that they shall not deface, injure, or mar the Long Beach Convention Center.
 Decorations, signs, banners, etc., may not be taped, nailed, stapled, or otherwise fastened to ceilings, walls, doors, windows, painted surfaces, or columns.
 Any damage done shall be the responsibility of the exhibitor and not the Pacific Veterinary Conference, the California Veterinary Medical Association, or the Long Beach Convention Center.

-Professional, uniformed security personnel will be provided on a 24-hour basis beginning 2:00 PM Friday, June 21, 2019 until 7:00 PM Sunday, June 23, 2019.
-Neither the Pacific Veterinary Conference, the California Veterinary Medical Association, the Long Beach Convention Center, or AES nor any of their officers, directors, members, employees, or agents is responsible for any loss or damage to exhibitor property.
+Professional, uniformed security personnel will be provided on a 24-hour basis beginning 2:00 PM Friday, June 9, 2023 until 4:00 PM Sunday, June 11, 2023.
+The Pacific Veterinary Conference, the California Veterinary Medical Association, the Long Beach Convention Center, nor any of their officers, directors, members, employees, or agents, including, but not necessarily limited to, AES, are responsible for any loss or damage to exhibitor property.
 Exhibitors should not leave in their booths any electronic equipment, jewelry, or other valuable items that can be hand-carried.

 Advertising, Sponsorship Payments, and Cancellation